nicholas570/eslint-prettier-husky-node/README.md

 ]
 ```

-Modify Escma version to 2018 and es2020 to es6:
+Modify Ecma version to 2018 and es2020 to es6:

 ```json
 "env": {